The Importance of Adjusting Calories for Weight LossArticle posted in: Diet & Nutrition

 On Nutrisystem, you also get to eat all kinds of foods you love, from burgers and pizza to ice cream and cake.
 Plus we send them directly to your door in perfect portions for the ultimate convenience.

 As you travel on your weight loss journey, Nutrisystem dietitians use the information you provide to recommend the best foods for you from our extensive menu and with the “add-ins” you pick up at the grocery store.
-This guidance keeps you making progress to your goal, even as your body—and its needs for calories—change.
+This guidance keeps you making progress to your weight loss goal, even as your body—and its needs for calories—change.
 That’s the straightest path to the new, slimmer you!